 Neem oil comes from the tree Azadirachta indica, a South Asian and Indian plant common as an ornamental shade tree.
-Neem oil can be extracted from most parts of the tree, but the seeds hold the highest concentration of the insecticidal compound.
+It can be extracted from most parts of the tree, but the seeds hold the highest concentration of the insecticidal compound.
 The effective compound is Azadirachin, and it is found in highest amounts in the seeds.
-There are numerous neem oil uses due to its anti-fungal and pesticide properties.
+There are numerous uses due to its anti-fungal and pesticide properties.

-Besides being an organic insecticide, using this product allows you to target pests, specifically, as opposed to beneficial insects (for example, bees and lady bugs).
+Besides being an organic insecticide, using Neem oil allows you to target pests, specifically, as opposed to beneficial insects (for example, bees and lady bugs).
 More than 60 insect pests may be affected by azadirachtin including aphids, beetles, caterpillars, lace bugs, leafhoppers, leafminers, mealybugs, psyllids, thrips and whiteflies.